 Another confusion is caused, unfortunately, by the use of the reserved term “shall” throughout the standard including Annex A. “Shall” normally denotes mandatory requirements in ISO-land.
 Personally, I think SC 27 made a mistake in changing “should” in the drafts of ‘27001 Annex A to “shall” in the published version, a change that happened quite late in the drafting process as I recall, with the publication deadline looming.
 On the other hand, the change was a compromise that placated those on the committee who were adamant and had been passionately arguing that some of the Annex A controls are universally required and ought to be mandatory.
 It also (I think) satisfied an ISO directive about the wording to be used in the management systems standards - a double whammy.

-Anyway, the upshot is that we’ve ended up with ‘a camel – a racing horse designed by committee’.
+Anyway, the upshot is that we’ve ended up with ‘a racing horse designed by committee’ (as shown above).
 This, along with the ambiguous wording of clause 6.1.3 about Annex A and even the explicit titling of Annex A as “(normative)”, are anomalies that will hopefully be resolved when ‘27001 is revised and reissued.
 The intended and formally specified status of Annex A remains the most contentious aspect of ‘27001 for SC 27.
 This is one persistent resilient awkward bugger of a zombie!